 Otherwise, we resample the pair $ (i,j) $ based on their updated opinions using the law of $ \SBM(|\Vp{t}|,|\Vm{t}|,p,q) $, i.e.,

 The opinions $ \bfW_{t+1} $ are computed via the majority rule \eqref{eq:Majority_Rule} on the updated graph $ (G_t,\bfW_t) $. \end{enumerate} \end{definition}

+\begin{remark} In both models, our graph $G_t=(V,E_t)$ is a \emph{dynamic graph}, a graph whose topology evolves with time, in the sense of \cite{clementi2015distributed}.
+Dynamic stochastic block models were previously considered in the context of community detection by \cite{clementi2015distributed}, where the graph changes over time and the main task is to recover the evolving communities.
+More generally, Markovian networks have been investigated in the context of information spreading \cite{becchetti2011information} and random walks \cite{cai2020random}.
+In these works the time evolution of the graph is part of the environment on which a process runs.
+Our models are different in that the graph evolution is coupled to the opinion dynamics: the current opinions determine the edge-resampling probabilities, and in the non-Markovian model the memory of an edge depends on whether its endpoints changed opinions. \end{remark}

 \begin{remark} For the Markovian model, it is easy to see that the underlying graph is always marginally a stochastic block model, with two blocks given by agents holding the two different opinions.
-Nevertheless, the marginal distribution of the non-Markovian model is in general \emph{not} simply a stochastic block model due to the dependency of the connections on the prior information of neighbor's opinions, making it more intractable to analyze. \end{remark}
+Nevertheless, the marginal distribution of the non-Markovian model is in general \emph{not} simply a stochastic block model due to the dependency of the connections on the prior information of neighbors' opinions, making it harder to analyze. \end{remark}

-By definition, the evolution of the Markovian model on different days are independent, and hence the number of vertices with opinion $+$, $|V^{(t)}_+|$, $t\in\N_0$, forms a Markov chain on $\{0,\dots,2n+\Delta\}$ with absorbing states $\{0,2n+\Delta\}$.
+By definition, the evolution of the Markovian model on different days is independent, and hence the number of vertices with opinion $+$, $|V^{(t)}_+|$, $t\in\N_0$, forms a Markov chain on $\{0,\dots,2n+\Delta\}$ with absorbing states $\{0,2n+\Delta\}$.
 This explains the names of our models.

-In the context of social choice theory, we may think of our models as an election between two parties.
-Members of the same party are more united and less likely to be influenced by their opponents.
-In the Markovian model, the agents interact with each other randomly at each round.
-In the non-Markovian model, once a pair of agents interact with each other, their social connection will not break unless one or both sides of the agents change their opinions.
-Meanwhile, if an agent changes his/her opinion, his/her social connections will be rebuilt based on the updated opinion and the current profiles of the two parties.